Offset Has Warrant Out For His Arrest For Felony Charge

 Findling also represents Gucci Mane, Katt Williams, and Trippie Redd.

-Findling also said Offset did not possess a firearm.
-The claimed the assistant, who was in the passenger’s side in the vehicle, happened to be a licensed gun holder who had guns in the car for security.
+In addition, Findling said Offset did not possess a firearm.
+He claimed the assistant, who was in the passenger’s side in the vehicle, happened to be a licensed gun holder who had guns in the car for security.
 Findling stated that Offset required protection because he has large amounts of cash on hand and wears expensive jewelry.